 Jewish General Hospital

 VT declares that she has received an investigator-initiated grant from Sanofi-Aventis.
-She has also received consultancy fees from Bristol-Myers Squibb, Leo Pharma, Pfizer, and Sanofi-Aventis.
-VT is an author of a reference cited in this monograph.
+She has also received consultancy fees from and given lectures sponsored by Bristol-Myers Squibb, Pfizer, Sanofi-Aventis, and Servier.
+VT is an author of references cited in this topic.

 Associate Medical Director